-These medications can help people infected with the virus reduce the risk of transmitting it to others.
+These medications can help people with an infection reduce the risk of transmitting the virus to others.
 The medications also help to lower the intensity and frequency of outbreaks.

 These medications may come in oral (pill) form, or may be applied as a cream.
 For severe outbreaks, these medications may also be administered by injection.

-People who become infected with HSV will have the virus for the rest of their lives.
-Even if it does not manifest symptoms, the virus will continue to live in an infected person’s nerve cells.
+People who contract HSV will have the virus for the rest of their lives.
+Even if it does not manifest symptoms, the virus will continue to live in nerve cells.

 It’s believed that outbreaks may become less intense over time because the body starts creating antibodies.
-If a generally healthy person is infected with the virus, there are usually no complications.
+If a generally healthy person contracts the virus, there are usually no complications.